dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

    |-- yarn.lock
 ```

 > `yarn.lock` is created by yarn to lock your dependencies.

-With his mental plan on how we are going to organize and store components, let's go ahead and create `App`!
+With this mental plan on how we are going to organize and store components, let's go ahead and create `App`!

 ## Creating an App Component with Mithril and JSX

 `App` is a `layout` component; therefore, create `App.jsx` under the `components/layout`.

 The first step that we need to take on every component file is to bring Mithril into its module context.
 We do that by starting every file with the following line: